 One of her legs was affected, too.
-Everywhere she goes, she slowly shuffles along with a marked limp.
+Everywhere she goes, she slowly shuffles from left to right.

-All day long she stocks the shelves at a local retail outlet.
+Six hours a day, five days a week, she stocks the shelves at a local retail outlet.
 How she does it, I do not know.
-Patience is written all over her face.
+Patience is deeply etched into every wrinkle of her smiling face.

 When we pick her up, the routine is always the same . . . .
 With a cheery "Good morning!", and with much difficulty, she slides into the passenger seat.
 With her good hand, she pulls the seat belt across her lap, then glances over at you with an expectant look on her face.
 She's waiting on you to take the buckle and snap it into place.
 If you forget, she says not a word.
 She keeps trying to do it herself . . . . . . always with a smile!

 On the way home in the afternoon, she sings for some of our volunteer ladies.
 It took her a long time to sing for me, but now she does.
 Sometimes we sing duets as we drive down the road on the way home from work.